 5. Competitive Advantages

-Fintechs are not an exception to the concept that high-growth stocks carry obvious risks.
-Although they generally performed well during the COVID-19 epidemic, fintech stocks might be extremely cyclical if a normal recession were to begin.
+FinTech is not an exception to the concept that high-growth stocks carry obvious risks.
+Although they generally performed well during the COVID-19 epidemic, FinTech stocks might be extremely cyclical if a normal recession were to begin.
 Most enterprises in the fintech industry rely on customers and businesses being ready and able to spend money, which may swiftly fall in uncertain times.

 Conclusion